Harvey

 Harvey has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of the Harvey statistical area (Lv2) is around 3,746, reflecting an increase of 284 people since the 2021 Census.
-This growth represents an 8.2% rise from the previously reported population of 3,462.
-The increase is inferred from AreaSearch's estimation of the resident population at 3,677 in June 2024, based on examination of the latest ERP data release by the ABS and validation of 31 new addresses since the Census date.
-The Harvey (SA2) has shown resilient growth patterns over the past decade, with a compound annual growth rate of 1.4%.
-This growth outpaced the surrounding SA3 area and was primarily driven by interstate migration contributing approximately 51.0% of overall population gains during recent periods.
-Other factors such as overseas migration and natural growth also played positive roles.
+As of Feb 2026, the estimated population of Harvey is around 3,757, reflecting an increase of 295 people since the 2021 Census.
+This increase represents an 8.5% rise from the previous figure of 3,462 inhabitants.
+The current resident population estimate of 3,677 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and an additional 35 validated new addresses since the Census date.
+This results in a density ratio of 57 persons per square kilometer.
+Over the past decade, Harvey has shown resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Interstate migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, the Harvey (SA2) is expected to experience above median population growth for non-metropolitan areas.
-Based on aggregated SA2-level projections, the area is anticipated to increase by 660 persons by 2041, reflecting a total increase of 19.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth is projected for non-metropolitan areas including Harvey, with an expected increase of 663 persons to reach a total of 4,420 inhabitants by 2041, reflecting a 19.4% increase over the 17-year period.

 Frequently Asked Questions - Population